2012 Recipe Superlatives. (and my #1 favorite)

 Recipe Most Made by Readers (as far as I know - be sure to comment or email me if you make a recipe of mine!) – The Perfect Chocolate Chip Cookie.

-- Recipe Most Reprinted – my Chewy Butterfinger Cookies were most remade by other bloggers.
+Recipe Most Reprinted – my Chewy Butterfinger Cookies were most remade by other bloggers.
 I am so flattered to see that so many bloggers enjoy this recipe!
-I also had several exact reprints of this recipe floating around the web and my pictures being stolen.
-So upsetting!
-It is why I began copyrighting my material.

-What were some of your 2012 favorites?
+Q: What were some of your 2012 favorites?
 Not particularly on my website, but any favorites that you made?
 Tell me about them!
-Recipe links are welcome and encouraged!